Samuel-Martineau/MC-Config-Controller/README.md

 # MC-Config-Controller

-**MC-Config-Controller** is a tool to create Minecraft server network easily.
+**MC-Config-Controller** is a tool to create Minecraft server networks easily.

 ## Table of contents